 With Spike’s allergies and sensitive skin, I worry about systemic flea-killers like Frontline or Advantage.
 Last summer, neither seemed to have much effect.

 The amber collar may be wishful thinking, but it didn’t cost much.
-They range from $13 to $35 on Amazon.com depending on the size and the packaging.
+They range from about $26 to $33 on Amazon.com depending on the size and the packaging.
 It doesn’t have side-effects or toxins.
 Amber collars are easy to care for: just dip it in warm water and rub it dry with a soft cloth.
 Don’t use soaps, detergents or harsh cleaning agents.
 Don’t put it in hot water or hot surfaces.
 They will last as long as the cotton thread that holds it together does.

 For the first six weeks, it appeared to help.
 It certainly worked at least as well as the Frontline had last summer.
 Spike still scratched, but not so intensely.
 After the novelty of having it on him wore off, it didn’t seem to make an observable difference.
 Keep in mind that effective flea control involves keeping your dog’s environment free of fleas and their eggs as well.